irelamb/suntag-analysis/README.md

 **Input**

-JSON file contaning the GFP intensity traces
+- JSON file contaning the GFP intensity traces for control and perturbed conditions
+- Stan model (`.stan`)

 **Output**

-.pkl file containing the inferred model parameters
+`.pkl` file containing the inferred model parameters

+Two different models can be used

+- `RB2_Sigma_time.stan`: models where the mature protein intensity (`u`) is a model parameter
+- `RB2_Sigma_time_uFixed.stan` : model where the mature protein intensity is a fixed parameter, given as input